 An expert team within Hayashibara was formed to optimize the desired properties of the bacteria.
 Bacteria were proliferated in 100 or more flasks with various conditions including nutrition, temperature, and other parameters.
 Among the test samples, the bacteria with a less viscous nature were screened for the specific enzyme production.
 After one year, bacteria that did not create high viscosity was optimized for mass-production.

 The improved bacteria contributed to the successful production of isomaltodextrin in a large-scale production process of several hundred kilograms in 2007.
 The team was now very confident about the launch of isomaltodextrin.

 Data on physical properties and functionalities were accumulated

 more distinctive characteristics

-Because it is produced by an enzymatic reaction, isomaltodextrin is colorless and odorless compared to water-soluble dietary fibers manufactured under high heat and acidic conditions.
+Because it is produced by an enzymatic reaction, isomaltodextrin is colorless and odorless compared to other water-soluble dietary fibers manufactured under high heat and acidic conditions.
 In addition, it has beneficial physical properties such as stability to heat and free-thaw cycles.
-Furthermore, the researchers verified that isomaltodextrin has a number of bioactive functions, such as promoting healthy intestinal environment, blood glucose and blood triglyceride response.
+Furthermore, the researchers verified that isomaltodextrin has a number of bioactive functions, such as promoting healthy intestinal environment, blood glucose and blood triglyceride.

-Meanwhile, Hayashibara applied for the Corporate Reorganization Act in February 2011, and the research was completely put on hold.
+Unfortunately, in February 2011 Hayashibara applied for the Corporate Reorganization Act, and the research was temporarily suspended.